 They sink when the batter doesn't hold them because the berries weigh more and naturally sink due to gravity.
 It depends on the recipe.
 This one holds them well.

-Too much mixing or beating the batter is, in my experience, the main culprit.
+In my experience, the main culprit is too much mixing or beating the batter.
 The ingredients have to be lightly mixed *just* until integrated.
 Use a spatula or whisk for best results, as it's hard to overmix a muffin batter by folding it by hand.

 Related recipes you might like: